See what’s new here.

 To highlight groups:

-The map view provides two objects of interaction:
+The map view provides two methods of interaction:

-Left-clicking on a vehicle will open a menu with several options pertaining to editing the device, assigning a driver, and finding the address at the current position.
+Left-clicking on a vehicle will open a menu with several options to edit the device, assign a driver, and find the address at the current position.

-Left-clicking on a road will open a menu with these additional options:
+Left-clicking on a road will open a menu with the following options:

 When vehicles are driven from place to place, the application will automatically save records of each trip made.
 Depending on the vehicle in which your Telematics Device is installed, it will use many different factors to determine when a trip starts and ends.